livetrails/targetjs/README.md

 With its compact style, TargetJS makes the journey from A → B explicit and efficient, with significantly less code than traditional frameworks.

+## 🚀 Why TargetJS?

+2. Unified State: State isn't "elsewhere".
+It's built into every Target.
+3. Animation by Default: High-performance animations are baked into the logic.
+4. Ultra-Compact: Write 30% to 70% less code than standard frameworks.
+5. Lower Cognitive Load: Code reads from top to bottom, exactly how the user experiences the interaction.
+6. Zero Boilerplate Async: Target can handle the "wait" for you.

 ## ⚡ Quick Start (30 Seconds)

 **1. Install**